Thematic tracks organized by experts in particular areas constitute a fundamental part of the conference.

 We will be adding several more tracks in the coming weeks.

-- Advances in High-Performance Computational Earth Sciences: Applications and Frameworks – IHPCES
+- Advances in High-Performance Computational Earth Sciences: Numerical Methods, Frameworks & Applications – IHPCES

 - Artificial Intelligence and High-Performance Computing for Advanced Simulations – AIHPC4AS